BC Rule 26 – Paddling on the Course

-- In races up to 1000 metres, competitors must keep the whole of their boat within the four-metre wide central area of their lane from the start to the finish of the course.
+- In races up to 1000 metres, competitors must keep the whole of their boat within the five-metre wide central area of their lane from the start to the finish of the course.
 Upon any deviation, the boat must go back immediately to this central area of the lane.
-No boat must come nearer than five metres in any direction to the boat of another competitor – that is, gunwale to gunwale or bow to stern.

-- If a boat leaves the centre of the lane and does not return to it, the boat may be disqualified from the event.
+- If a boat fails to actively return and/or gains an advantage in the race the boat may be disqualified from the event.

 - A boat which leaves its allocated lane must be disqualified from the event.